Data-to-Insight-Center/LIDO/README.md

 vi LIDO/src/main/java/indiana/edu/property/Property.java
 ```

-Based on the information in temporal folder, create the relative folders by using
+Based on the information in temporary folder, create the relative folders by using

 ```
 mkdir Path/folderName